 - 1 cup chopped button mushrooms

-- Preheat the oven to 250 degrees Fahrenheit.
-Spread bread pieces on a baking sheet in a single layer and bake for 35-45 minutes until toasted.
+- Preheat the oven to 375 degrees Fahrenheit.
+Spread bread pieces on a baking sheet in a single layer and bake for 20-30 minutes until lightly toasted.
 Set aside.

-- Stir in the rosemary, sage, oregano, salt and pepper.
-Cook another 1 minute and then turn off the heat.
+- Stir in the white wine, rosemary, sage, thyme, salt and pepper.
+Cook for a couple of minutes until the wine has evaporated.
 Transfer to a 9" x 11" baking dish and set aside.

 - Pour in the bread cubes and stir to combine.

-- In a medium mixing bowl, add the broth, pumpkin, and eggs.
-Stir well with a whisk until well mixed.
+- In a medium mixing bowl, add the broth and Just Egg.
+Stir well with a whisk.
 Pour over the bread and vegetable mixture in the baking dish.
-Stir until mixed.
+Stir gently.

 - Cover with aluminum foil and bake for 35 minutes.
 Uncover and bake and additional 10-15 minutes or until top is browned.